The Zoo That Could Conserve

 Because it knew that it should, so it could.

 The Detroit Zoo’s nearly 1.7 million visitors have been weaned off the bottle!
 In August 2013, the Zoo launched an initiative to discontinue the sale of bottled water; the phase-out was complete in the fall of 2015.
 Bottled water was the No. 1 seller at Detroit Zoo concessions, which generated nearly a quarter million dollars in annual sales, but it is also the single largest contributor to plastic waste in the U.S. Visitors may purchase inexpensive reusable water bottles at Zoo concession stands – or they are welcome to bring their own – which can be refilled for free at one of 20 filtered-water stations throughout the Zoo grounds.
 This decision is keeping 60,000 plastic bottles out of the waste stream annually.

 Get a whiff of this!
 We were the first zoo to build a waste-to-energy anaerobic digester that will convert more than 500 tons of animal manure and organic food waste annually into a methane-rich biogas.
-The digester will be used to power the Ruth Roby Glancy Animal Health Complex, saving the Zoo $110-120,000 a year in energy costs.
+It will help power the Ruth Roby Glancy Animal Health Complex, saving the DZS $110-120,000 a year in energy costs.
 The system will also convert manure into compost that will be used to fertilize animal habitats, gardens and public spaces throughout the 125-acre Zoo.
 It’s a dung deal!

 What Can You Do?